 A Brief History of the Urban Design Program

 The Urban Design Program at Columbia originated in 1935, when the Carnegie Corporation funded a postgraduate curriculum in order to "enlarge the range of studies offered to architects" within the fields of urbanism and housing.
-These goals remain central to the program today.
 The original experiment was dominated by the personages of Henry Wright, Werner Hegemann, and Carol Aronovici.
-Their focus was on the social and physical form of the emerging twentieth-century metropolis, with considerable influence from the English experience of the previous several decades.
+Their extensive work on the linkages between the social and physical form of the emerging twentieth-century metropolis initiated a discourse that still resonates in the Program.

-The present Urban Planning Program also evolved from these beginnings, with some ambiguity between urban "design" and "planning."
-By the 1960's, however, both disciplines had aquired distinct identities.
 A separate Master of Science for Urban Design was initiated in the 1964-1965 school year with Percival Goodman as a prime pedagogic force.
-During this time, the program was influenced by the cultural critique of the Team Ten group in Europe within the framework of the growing problems associated with urban "renewal" and urban dispersal in the United States and by the critical practices of post-CIAM work, especially the methods and ideas of the Team X group.
+During this time, the program was shaped by a dissatisfaction with urban "renewal" and urban dispersal in the United States and by the critical practices of post-CIAM work, especially the methods and ideas of the Team X group.
 Between 1972 and 1974, the program was restructured under the directorship of Romaldo Giurgola, and then again in 1974 under Alexander Cooper, a member of the New York City Planning Commission.
 With the involvement of Stanton Eckstut, the program was heavily refocused on Urban Design practice, as it had evolved in New York City during the Lindsay administration.
 This approach held until 1992 when Richard A. Plunz, one of the world’s leading authorities in urban housing, became Director and expanded the program's commitment to social engagement and to an enlarged scope of the practices, tasks and complexities of urban design.